 At Vance Thompson Vision, our board-certified ophthalmologist surgeons and fellowship-trained eye specialists often recommend PRK with topography for patients with night vision or even halo issues.
 PRK with topography is ideal for patients whose corneas are too thin for LASIK or who have not had successful results with other less-invasive treatments.

 Topography-guided PRK enables your surgeon to follow a computerized, digital map of your eye in order to treat your unique vision problems.
 We are dedicated to providing our patients access to state-of-the-art technologies, and computerized corneal mapping is an incredible technological advancement that we are very proud to offer.
-To explore your vision correction options, including PRK, contact us to set up your free consultation at Vance Thompson Vision in Bozeman, MT.
+To explore your vision correction options, including PRK, contact us to set up your free consultation at Vance Thompson Vision in Billings, MT.